How to Identify Dry Rot: Signs and Treatment

 Does Fungus Cause Dry Rot?

 Dry rot digests cellulose, the component of wood that gives it strength and rigidity.
-Left unchecked, dry rot will consume all of the wood’s cellulose, leaving behind only lignin, which becomes a soft, flaky substance that you can crumble between your fingers.
-As a result, dry rot poses a grave hazard to the structural integrity of buildings.
+Left unchecked, dry rot will consume all of the wood’s cellulose, leaving only lignin, a soft, flaky substance that you can crumble between your fingers.
+As a result, dry rot poses a grave hazard to the structural integrity of structures and buildings.

 Does Dry Rot Spread?